skinnylatte/futureethics/src/about.md

 ---
-title: About
+title: About Us
 layout: base
 ---

-# About us
+# About Us

 We are product managers, researchers, academics and executives who can help you make sense of software and product development in today's world.